 Take a deep breath, perhaps, but then look for a new prize to focus on — lean into the wind and keep your journey alive.

-Successful careers are built on a number of successive achievements; rarely does the “one-hit wonder” happen.
+Successful careers are built on several successive achievements; rarely does the “one-hit wonder” happen.
 It’s a serial process of achieving your goal — learn and deliver success in it — look for other opportunities where you can add value for the organization — move on.

 Many people fall victim to losing it once they’ve got it.
 This is not only a travesty in terms of not achieving their ultimate potential, but it also represents an opportunity cost to an organization.

 The victims essentially rob their organization of the future value they could have provided had they been able to leverage their achievement into added career success.

 These six actions will at least give you a fighting chance to hold and build, not hold and lose.